satyachalasani/Item-catalog/README.md

 > Then navigate to localhost:5000 on your favorite browser.

-> Once you are done, terminate the web server using _CTRL+C_ in the terminal running...
+> Once you are done, terminate the web server using _CTRL+C_ in the terminal running.